 “The Undoing Project” made me feel it spoke of wars with a slight pro-Israel bias.

-“The Undoing Project” feels like a big buildup to the Nobel prize.
-As if the Nobel prize was all that it mattered.
+“The Undoing Project” feels like a hyping the Nobel prize.
+As if the Nobel prize was all that it mattered, not the research or the deeper understanding of human nature.

 - The frog in boiling water myth